IBM Will Fail Where Microsoft Thrives

 Investment Thesis

 If I had to do a classic short and long trade these days, I would definitely go for shorting International Business Machine (IBM) to buy shares of Microsoft (MSFT).
-Both companies are “old” techno companies, they both have strong relationships with corporate America and they are both growing their cloud services.
+Both companies are “old” techno companies, they both have strong relationships with corporate America, and they are both growing their cloud services.
 However, IBM seems to be in a continuous struggle to shift its business model since 2012 while MSFT is looking forward to the future with strong numbers to report.
-Both companies also have been quite generous with their shareholders through a double-digit dividend growth policy and substantial shares buyback programs.
+Both companies also have been quite generous with their shareholders through a double-digit dividend growth policy and substantial share buyback programs.
 Once again, Microsoft seems to be in a better position to continue those policies while IBM will have to let off on the gas.

 Revenues

 The horror story starts by looking at both companies' revenue trend.
 Interesting enough, IBM used to show almost double the revenue of MSFT.
-Then, somewhere around 2015, MSFT revenue beat IBM for the first time and the trend indicates that this situation could become the new norm:
+Then, somewhere around 2015, MSFT revenue beat IBM for the first time, and the trend indicates that this situation could become the new norm:

-Source: Ycharts
+Source: YCharts

 Both companies went on the street with their big bag full of cash to buy companies in order to find additional growth.
 While IBM hasn’t any major stain on its record, it hasn’t been able to generate growth either.

-On the other hand, MSFT has a few strikeouts like Nokia, Danger and aQantive.
+On the other hand, MSFT has a few strikeouts like Nokia, Danger, and aQantive.
 Still, the company managed to grow its business and successfully build a solid cloud business… Because the sky has become the new battlefield for these tech giants.

 The Cloud Competition

-I know, you are going to tell me that the cloud is big enough for many companies and they will all remain competitive.
+I know, you are going to tell me that the cloud is big enough for many companies, and they will all remain competitive.
 You are right; there is plenty of business to be made in this new market.
 However, this new growth vector is more important for some players than others.
-In IBM’s case, if they don’t succeed in the cloud business, their revenue will continue its steep decline.
+In IBM’s case, if it doesn’t succeed in the cloud business, its revenue will continue its steep decline.

 I’ve tried to identify clearly how much IBM is making from the cloud business, but the company’s structure doesn’t make it easy to do so.
-In their 2016 annual report, management mentions their cloud revenuewas $5.9 billion:
+In its 2016 annual report, management mentions its cloud revenue was $5.9 billion:

 “Cloud revenue of $5.9 billion grew 49 percent as reported (50 percent adjusted for currency)”

-On the other side, Microsoft claimed their cloud business represents $12.1 billion in annualized sales, thanks to Azure that doubled its size (in term of revenue) over thepast 12 months:
+On the other side, Microsoft claimed their cloud business represents $12.1 billion in annualized sales, thanks to Azure that doubled its size (in term of revenue) over the past 12 months:

 “Commercial cloud annualized revenue run rate* exceeded $12.1 billion.”